-A word or two about me
+A word or two about me and the guitars

 I like to build using traditional methods, hand tools whenever it makes sense and modern technology as well, when that makes the most sense.
 In other words, I like to use the techniques that produce the best results structurally and sonically.